-As members of the International Federation of Accountants (IFAC), MICPA have adopted the IFAC framework for the Practical Experience component of the MICPA-CAANZ Programme, which prescribes the practical experience that candidates of member bodies need to complete before they qualify as accountants.
+As members of the International Federation of Accountants (IFAC), MICPA has adopted the IFAC framework for the Practical Experience component of the MICPA x CA ANZ Qualifying Programme, which prescribes the practical experience that candidates of member bodies need to complete before they qualify as accountants.

 According to IFAC, practical experience provides a professional environment in which aspiring professional accountants develop competence by: